FikaWorks/website/content/services/open-source-advocacy/index.md

 +++
+color = 'soft-blue'
-title = "Open source advocacy" date = 2023-01-01T08:00:00-07:00
+date = '2023-01-01T08:00:00-07:00'
 draft = false
+expertise = 'kubernetes'
-heading = "We make your technology easy to use and understand." image = "open-source-advocacy.jpg" color = "soft-blue" expertise = "kubernetes"
+heading = 'We make your technology easy to use and understand.' image = 'open-source-advocacy.jpg' title = 'Open source advocacy'
 +++

 ## Enhance your customer base